 - Demonstration of English proficiency as stated below.

 - An I-20 Request Form with a photocopy of your passport

-- Evidence of financial resources sufficient to complete the academic program, which is approximately $57,000
+- Evidence of financial resources sufficient to complete the academic program.

 International Student Visas (F-1 Visa)